rafops/terraform-deployer/modules/setup/README.md

 # Setup module

-This module creates a DynamoDB table that stores Terraform state lock and an S3 bucket that stores Terraform state files.
+This module creates a DynamoDB and S3 Bucket to store state and perform locking.
+It also generates a remote state configuration for new module creation in modules/setup.tf.